 Florida Statute Section 65.081 provides for the quieting of tax titles.
 It applies to any grantee of a tax deed issued by the state, a municipality, or other political subdivision, or to any purchaser of land that had been acquired by the state, municipality, or political subdivision through foreclosure for nonpayment of taxes or special assessments.

 Outside of the tax deed context, quiet title actions can also be used to resolve ownership disputes where there is a break in the “chain of title” or it is unclear who owns the property.
 This lack of clarity could result from errors made in recording or executing deeds or from what is called a “wild” deed, i.e. a deed executed outside of the chain of title in a fraudulent context.

 In sum, tax deeds carry an inherent risk of being declared invalid if the tax deed proceedings are later determined to be defective, this determination can be made many years after the tax deed issues.
 By prosecuting a successful quiet title action under Florida Statute Section 65.081, a tax deed purchaser can ensure that their investment is sound and secure.
 Quiet title actions can also be filed in other contexts where there are competing claims on property.

-The attorneys at Jordan + Pascale excel at representing investors seeking to quiet title after acquiring a property by tax deed and at rectifying clouded titles.
+The attorneys at ESQ.title excel at representing investors seeking to quiet title after acquiring a property by tax deed and at rectifying clouded titles.
 Although navigating Florida’s courts can be a challenge, our attorneys are dedicated to initiating and moving your case through the courts as quickly as possible.
 If you are new to tax deed purchases or need help with a “wild” deed, we have the knowledge and resources to serve you.